webfp/tor-browser-selenium/README.md

 `pip install requirements-dev.txt`

+Install `xvfb` package by running `apt-get install xvfb` or using your distro's package manager.

 Run the following to launch the tests:

 `./run_tests.py /path/to/TorBrowserBundle/`

 By default, tests will be run using `Xvfb`, so the browser will not be visible.
-You can disable `Xvfb` by exporting the following environment variable:
+You may disable `Xvfb` by exporting the following environment variable:

 `export NO_XVFB=1`

 #### Running individual tests
 First, export a `TBB_PATH` environment variable that points to the TBB version you want to use: